"We appreciate the first class service given."

 We offer safe, reliable conveyancing with a level of expertise and personal service you would expect from the big London firms, but without the London price tag.

-Our Residential Property team is led by Partners Hatice Mustafa and Jonathan Throp, both highly experienced residential property experts who have been helping clients with all types of conveyancing for decades.
+Our Residential Property team is led by Partner Hatice Mustafa, who is a highly experienced residential property expert who has been helping clients with all types of conveyancing for decades.
+She is assisted by Natalie Goddard, a Licensed Conveyancer and Conveyancer Emily Holland.

 We are accredited by the Law Society's Conveyancing Quality Scheme (CQS) in recognition of the excellent service we deliver to our clients.
 As accredited members, we undergo strict assessment, monitoring and annual reviews to ensure we are maintaining the exceptionally high standards demanded by the scheme.